 Built in 1963, Station 5 is situated at 4418 Cottage Grove Road, where it serves the southeast side of Madison.

-Station 5's territory stretches to the City's southern and eastern borders, responding to incidents on the Interstate and the Beltline, in addition to serving the densely-populated neighborhoods in that area.
+Station 5's territory has been adjusted to better serve the community on the southeast side with the addition of Station 13 and Station 14.
+Medic 5 still covers the City's southern and eastern borders, responding to incidents on the Interstate and the Beltline, in addition to serving the densely-populated neighborhoods in that area.

 Station 5 houses Engine 5 and Medic 5.